-It drives leaders insane and it fosters desperation in the sales cycle.
+It drives leaders insane, and it fosters desperation in the sales cycle.

 Fail number 3: The pointless sales email

 Email overload, unfortunately, isn’t going anywhere, so going down the desperate route of sending point sales emails is one way to annoy a prospect.
-These emails often have limited thought, provide no value, and are more pushy than anything else.
+These emails typically have limited thought, provide no value, and are more pushy than anything else.

 Sending pointless emails is like trying to find a needle in a haystack.
 Prospects emails get inundated with poor quality communication, and it’s a lazy approach to good sales.
 It’s a hit and hope tactic.

 Fail number 4: Sales overkill

 The last fail to avoid is trying to continue to sell something that either isn’t required or isn’t wanted.
 If the prospect has a need that you simply can’t fulfil, stop the process.
 Equally, if the prospect gives you a hard no, don’t continue to push it.
 Doing either of these wastes time, and time is money for both parties.